litianqi1996/alluxio/underfs/kodo/kodo-en.md

 |North America| na0| iovip-na0.qbox.me |
 |Southeast Asia| as0| iovip-as0.qbox.me |

-After these changes, Alluxio should be configured to work with Kodo as its under storage system, and you can try to run alluxio locally with Kodo.

 ### Nested Mount
 An Kodo location can be mounted at a nested directory in the Alluxio namespace to have unified